Taiwanese Food: 14 Traditional Dishes of Taiwan

 Taiwanese Fried Chicken

-Ingredients for Taiwanese fried chicken includes soy sauce, chilli, five-spice, basil leaf and garlic.
+Taiwanese fried chicken is known as popcorn chicken in the USA, the ingredients include soy sauce, chilli, five-spice, basil leaf and garlic.

 Oolong tea

-Different levels of oxidation will output different levels of strength.
-As such, there are many different flavors of Oolong tea that you can try from green oolong tea to very black tea.
+Oolong tea traditionally originates in China, it is made of withered and dried leaves, using the process of oxidation.
+Different levels of oxidation will produce different levels of strength.
+There are many different flavors of Oolong tea that you can try from green oolong tea to very black tea.

 Pineapple Cakes